These sections will help you understand what data type and scaling choices result in overflows or a loss of precision.

 Similarly, binary math can only use the numbers 0 and 1, and any arithmetic results that fall outside this range are wrapped “around the circle” to either 0 or 1.

-Two's complement is a way to interpret a binary number.
+Two's complement is a common representation of signed fixed-point numbers.
 In two's complement, positive numbers always start with a 0 and negative numbers always start with a 1.
 If the leading bit of a two's complement number is 0, the value is obtained by calculating the standard binary value of the number.
 If the leading bit of a two's complement number is 1, the value is obtained by assuming that the leftmost bit is negative, and then calculating the binary value of the number.
 For example,

 To compute the negative of a binary number using two's complement,